 - Agree on the urgency of the referral, how long the process might take, how often to communicate, and who will manage the patient during the referral timeframe.

-- Create a method for monitoring referral report due dates, so that reminders can be sent.
+- Create a method for monitoring report due dates, so that reminders can be sent.
 This also documents that the patient is being followed during the referral period.
 Conduct quarterly audits to determine if there are specific physicians who are not timely.
 If you find a physician is inexpedient, consider referring future patients to a different specialist.

 - If the most appropriate referral is outside the patient’s insurance network, appeal the restriction on the patient’s behalf.

-- Though a referral is an important part of patient care, patients are not obligated to follow up with the specialist.
+- Although a referral is an important part of patient care, patients are not obligated to follow up with the specialist.
 If the referral isn’t completed, talk to the patient during the next visit to find out why, and document the response.
 This “closes” the case, although the patient can still be encouraged to see a specialist.